Uterus and endometrium -

 The uterus and normal endometrium

-The uterus (womb) is a pear-shaped hollow organ found in the female pelvis between the rectum (distal segment of the large bowel) and the urinary bladder.
+The uterus is a pear-shaped hollow organ found in the female pelvis between the rectum (last part of the large bowel) and the urinary bladder.
 The upper part of the uterus (fundus) is attached to the fallopian tubes while the lower part is connected to the vagina through the uterine cervix.

 The walls of the uterus are made up of three layers: